megangrow/Separated-APS-Beamline-Alignment/readme.md

 To use a general LLM I recommend using OpenRouter as the API Provider and deepseek/deepseek-chat:free as the model if you're looking for a free version with decent usage.
 You will have to generate your own OpenRouter API Key on their site.

-To use Argo, Argonne's internal setup, use the linked argo_bridge repository.
-To run Cline using Argo, follow the downstream_config.md on their repo.
+To use Argo, Argonne's internal setup, use the linked argo_bridge repository. (https://github.com/AdvancedPhotonSource/argo_bridge/tree/main) To run Cline using Argo, follow the downstream_config.md on their repo.
 You need to run argo_bridge.py while typing prompts into Cline.

 ## Understanding the Architecture
-These servers are formatted to have one server, *main_server.py*, also called the "Align Sample" server, that executes four tools in a particular order.
-This works through the full alignment process in one easily-callable step.
+This is formatted to have one server, *sequential_server.py*, also called the "Align Sample" server, that holds five tools.
+Four tools are the four steps of the alignment workflow and the last tool is the full workflow which calls the full alignment process in one easily-callable step.

 1. Run first image: Captures and processes images for beamline alignment, generates masks and saves data for further steps
 2. Get coordinates: Automatically identifies and returns beam and object coordinates from an input image and saves horizontal beam edges.